rosalynchan/rosalynchan/README.md

 - ✅ 3+ years building practical tools traders depend on daily
 - ✅ Deep understanding of what traders actually need vs. what engineers think they need
 - ✅ Now adding **AI Agent + LLM engineering** to amplify the impact of those tools
-- ✅ Trading desks are moving toward AI — I want to lead that transformation
+- ✅ Trading desks are moving toward AI, I want to lead that transformation

 ---